CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance_PHP/module_advanced_php.md

 #### What are the different types of arrays you can use in PHP?
 In PHP, there are three types of arrays: indexed arrays, associative arrays, and multidimensional arrays.
- - Indexed arrays have numeric indices.
+ - Indexed arrays have numeric indices (each item has an index number).
  - Associative arrays have named keys.
  - Multidimensional arrays contain other arrays as values.